 It was time to broaden my horizons.

-Solomon’s heart was lured away from God by his plethora of foreign wives.
-Despite his wisdom and worldly success, he was a dismal failure in all the ways that really matter.
+Despite his wisdom and worldly success, Solomon was a dismal failure when it came to all the things that really matter in life.
 The Kingdom split following his death and both Israel and Judah wandered far from God.
 Most of the rest of 1st Kings is just a glum recounting of one bad, evil, idolatrous king after another bad, evil, idolatrous king.
-The book gets slightly more interesting with the introduction of the prophet Elijah in 1st Kings 17 but then 2nd Kings devolves into a serious of weird and often disturbing stories that cover topics as diverse as floating ax heads and cannibalism.
+The book gets slightly more interesting with the introduction of the prophet Elijah in 1st Kings 17 but then 2nd Kings devolves into a serious of weird and disturbing stories that cover topics as diverse as floating ax heads and cannibalism.
 The weird stories are interspersed here and there with more recountings of more crappy kings.
 In chapter seventeen Israel falls and is taken captive by Syria.
 King Hezekiah begins ruling Judah in chapter eighteen.
-Hezekiah and Josiah were the last of Judah’s even halfway decent leaders.
+Hezekiah and Josiah were the last of Judah’s even halfway decent kings.
 However, their leadership was not enough to keep the country from falling ever deeper into idolatry and ruin.
 King Nebuchadnezzar makes his first appearance in chapter twenty-four and that ushers in the Babylonian captivity and the end of Jewish sovereignty.

 I was surprised by how depressed I was when I was finished reading the books.
 It wasn’t the first time I read either book.
 However, it was the first time either book hit me in such a soul-crushing kind of a way.

-Over time, I had a couple of realizations concerning the whole thing: first, the book of 1st Kings is just a glum summary of Israel’s protracted slide into apostasy and unbelief.
-2nd Kings tells the story of how God worked in the lives of those who lived faithfully for God in that time.
-The books hit me hard because we too are living in a season of apostasy.
-We don’t call it that, that of course, we call it “living in a post-Christian culture”, which sounds way nicer than “season of apostasy” but it’s the same thing.
+The book of 1st Kings is just a sad recounting of Israel’s long slide into apostasy, unbelief and sin.
+2nd Kings tells the story of how God worked in the lives of those who lived faithfully for God when everyone else had turned their backs on Him.
+The books hit me hard because I am also living in a season of apostasy.
+We don’t call it that, that of course, we call it “living in a post-Christian culture”, which sounds way nicer than “apostasy” but it’s the same thing.
 Whatever you call it, it sucks.
 It sucks living in a declining culture.
 It sucks watching the whole stupid world devolve into moral and intellectual chaos.
 It sucks seeing people degrade themselves with stupid ideas and even stupider behavior.
 It sucks watching people do everything possible to deny the reality of God.
-Most of all, it sucks feeling overwhelmed by the darkness and ugliness of a post-believing world.
+Most of all, it sucks feeling overwhelmed by the darkness and ugliness of a post-Christian world.

 That being said.

-Community is critical in a post Christian world-
+Community is critical in a season of apostasy–

 In 1st and 2nd Kings God works most powerfully through little communities of prophets who banded together to support and encourage one another.
 Community, connection, partnership and close friendship is an ongoing theme throughout the book.
 The takeaway for contemporary believers is clear.
 The key to remaining spiritually strong and emotionally healthy while the world is literally going to hell around us is making Christian community a priority in our lives.